Cherokee Park: Plants and animals

-Cherokee Park is home to a surprising diversity of wildlife and plants.
-Eastern white tail deer, raccoon, gray fox, opossum, groundhogs, Eastern cottontail, gray squirrel, fox squirrel, snapping turtles, eastern box turtle, garter snakes, red tailed hawk, crows, beaver, the Louisville crayfish, and a handful of salamander varieties.
-Many different songbird species have been seen in the parks by the Beckham Bird Club and other naturalists.
-A flora of Cherokee Park and other Frederick Law Olmsted Parks was released in 2014 by Louisville botanist Patricia Dalton Haragan.
+Cherokee Park supports a variety of native wildlife, including white-tailed deer, raccoons, gray foxes, squirrels, turtles, snakes, birds of prey, and several species of salamander.
+Songbird species have been documented in the park by the Beckham Bird Club and other naturalists.

 More recently, reports of coyotes in the park have become more widespread.
 A 2016 Louisville Magazine article noted that "Cherokee Park acts as Costco for coyotes: squirrels, mice and chipmunks in bulk for eating, water to drink and hollow tree trunks or dense thickets galore for shelter."